myousefi2016/cbcflow/demo/documented/Replay/documentation.rst

 =======================================

-This demo is based on the :ref:`FlowAroundCylinder` demo, and demonstrates how one can compute any :class:`PPField` from a stored solution, given that the dependencies of the field are either saved to disk or computable from the fields saved to disk.
+This demo is based on the :ref:`FlowAroundCylinder` demo, and demonstrates how one can compute any :class:`Field` from a stored solution, given that the dependencies of the field are either saved to disk or computable from the fields saved to disk.

 This can be very useful when one needs additional information to the one specified